Phalcode/gamevault-docs/docs/server-docs/media.md

 This page outlines how media like images and videos are handled within the backend application.

-Here is the updated markdown table including the format names as a second column:

 ## Supported Formats

 ### Supported Image Formats